-It’s no easy task understanding what’s going on over here, and the whole story involves elements of history and religion from hundreds and hundreds of years ago.
+It’s no easy task understanding what’s going on over here, and the whole story involves elements of history, politics and religion from hundreds and hundreds of years ago.

 I’ll do my best to address the conflict in a future article because I think I would be doing both the country and yourselves, the readers of this website, a disservice by not broaching the subject.
 But outside of the conflict, and through sinking my teeth into the culture, people, food, and religion, I walked away with a very different understanding of Israel as it stands today.

 And on top of that, I found something in Israel that I truly wasn’t expecting.

 Things to Do in Israel

 My three weeks in Israel were a whirlwind.
 I covered almost half of the country in the first couple of days, and somewhat slowly completed the rest of it over the following two weeks.
 I wasn’t totally sure what to expect from a country found right in the middle of a desert, but I knew I would find some unexpected treasures.

 And a lot of sand.